esensi/model/readme.md

 > **Want to work with us on great Laravel applications?**
 Email us at [careers@emersonmedia.com](http://emersonmedia.com/contact)

 The `Esensi/Model` package is just one package that makes up [Esensi](https://github.com/esensi), a platform built on [Laravel](http://laravel.com).
 This package uses [PHP traits](http://php.net/traits) to extend Laravel's default Eloquent models and traits.
 Using traits allows for a high-degree of code reusability and extensibility.
-While this package provides some reasonable base models, develoeprs are free to mix and match traits in any combination needed, being confident that the code complies to a reliable interface and is properly unit tested.
+While this package provides some reasonable base models, developers are free to mix and match traits in any combination needed, being confident that the code complies to a reliable interface and is properly unit tested.
 For more details on the inner workings of the traits please consult the generously documented source code.

-> **Have a project in mind?** _Email us at [sales@emersonmedia.com](http://emersonmedia.com/contact), or call 1.877.439.6665._
+> **Have a project in mind?**
+_Email us at [sales@emersonmedia.com](http://emersonmedia.com/contact), or call 1.877.439.6665._

 ## Quick Start